-The documentation backlog for sprinting displays cases based on a filter.
+he documentation backlog for sprinting displays cases based on a filter.
 The two major parameters of this filter are the Fix Version/s and Sprint Team fields.

-Enter any useful information you might have about the subtask in the Description field, which is shown in the following figure:
+Enter any useful information you might have about the subtask in the Description field.